-Festival of lights, Diwali is one of the biggest religious celebrations in India.
+Festival of lights, Diwali celebrations are one of the biggest religious events in India.
 Symbolising homecoming, prosperity, happiness, love and warmth, Diwali is celebrated with great zeal and enthusiasm across India.
 Different parts of India diversified by religion and cultures have their own reason to celebrate Diwali.
 The most popular reason why Diwali Celebrations are held is the legend of Lord Rama and his wife Sita returning to their kingdom, Ayodhaya from exile after defeating the demon, King Ravana.

 Interesting insights about Diwali celebrations in different Indian States